nd1012/wan24-Crypto/README.md

 - Hashing
 - Stream options

-For asymmetric key creation the "Key creation" section matters.
+For asymmetric key creation these sections matter:

+- Key creation
+- Key usage counting options

 For signature these sections matter:

 - Signature
 - Hashing
 - Stream options
+- Key usage counting options

 The `CryptoEnvironment` helps configuring the whole `wan24-Crypto` environment at once by providing an options class which contains all the options that one